dell-cloud-marketplace/docker-spree/README.md

 # docker-spree
-This image installs [Spree Commerce](http://spreecommerce.com/) - an open-source e-commerce Rails application.
+This image installs [Spree Commerce](http://spreecommerce.com/), an open-source, e-commerce Rails application.

-It extends the [dell/docker-passenger-base](https://github.com/dell-cloud-marketplace/docker-passenger-base) image which adds Phusion Passengner and Ngnix.
-Please refer to the README.md for selected images for further information.
+The image extends [dell/docker-passenger-base](https://github.com/dell-cloud-marketplace/docker-passenger-base) which, in turn, adds Phusion Passenger and Ngnix to [dell/docker-rails-base](https://github.com/dell-cloud-marketplace/docker-rails-base/).
+Please refer to the image README.md files for further information.

 ## Components
 The software stack comprises the following components: